thumbnail_Logo_4_vectorized

 1. Who is the Data Protection Officer i.e. the DPO?

-DPO is an independent entity that ensures that the company that designated them complies with the applicable Law when processing the data of its customers, employees, users of services and, all other data subjects.
+DPO is an independent entity that ensures that the company that designated them complies with the applicable Law when collecting and/or processing the data of its customers, employees, users of services and, all other data subjects.

 Therefore, a DPO is the person who will advise your company and make sure that you have aligned your business with the obligations imposed by the Law.